Quick links to:

 - After the “W” date has passed on the 12th week of the semester (6th week of the summer sission), you must pass all the expected chapter exams and the FINAL exam to pass the module.
 If you cannot finish after this “W” date, you will receive a semester grade of “F” or “No Credit.”
 Be aware of the “all or nothing” nature of the program.

-Steps to follow to enroll in a Math X Course:
+Steps to follow to enroll in a course in the Math X Program:

 - All math students at LPC must take a mandatory Placement Exam in order to enroll in a Math Class (except for students enrolling in Math 107 or 71)